amalto/platform6-custom-workflow-form/README.md

 This project should be used to build any custom workflow form.
 It allows importing any third party npm library and/or any component used in the Platform 6 Portal to build a custom UI for a _Work Item_ in the Portal.

-A custom workflow form is often pre-populated with some data, provided by a _Groovy Script_ in a JSON format.
+A custom workflow form is often pre-populated with some data, provided by a _Script_ in a JSON format.

 ## Getting Started